pierotofy/OpenSplat/README.md

  The software has been tested on Ubuntu 20.04 and Windows.
 With some changes it could run on macOS (help us by opening a PR?).

-## Build (ROCm via HIP)
-Requirements:
+### ROCm via HIP

+Additional requirement:

 * **ROCm**: Make sure you have the ROCm installed at /opt/rocm. https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html

-* **libtorch**: Visit https://pytorch.org/get-started/locally/ and select your OS, for package select "LibTorch".
+**libtorch**: Visit https://pytorch.org/get-started/locally/ and select your OS, for package select "LibTorch".
 Make sure to match your version of ROCm (5.7) if you want to leverage AMD GPU support in libtorch.
-* **OpenCV**: `sudo apt install libopencv-dev` should do it.

 Then: